Well-posedness of non-autonomous transport equation on metric graphs: Introduction

 Consider a finite network (i.e., of pipelines) where some material is transported along its branches (i.e., pipes).
 The velocity of the transport depends on a given branch but may also change in time.
 We would like to know under which condition such a system can be modelled in a way that for any given initial distribution we are able to predict the state of the system in any time.
 We would also like to obtain stable solutions, that continuously depend on the initial state.
 In this case we will call our problem well-posed.

 Such transport problems on networks have already been studied by several authors.
 The operator theoretical approach by means of abstract Cauchy problems on Banach spaces was initiated by the second author and E.~Sikolya \cite{KS2005}, for an overview and further references we refer to the survey \cite{KP2020}.
 However, the majority of the publications concentrates on time-independent transport and hence autonomous abstract Cauchy problems.
 A first attempt to non-autonomous problems of this kind was performed by F.~Bayazit et al.~\cite{BDF2013}.
 They considered transport on networks with boundary conditions changing in time.
-The advantage of such approach is that the corresponding operator does not change its action on the Banach space only its domain changes in time.
+The advantage of such an approach is that the corresponding operator does not change its action on the Banach space only its domain changes in time.
 Our aim is to consider also the non-autonomous operator, that is, we study transport problems on finite metric graphs with time-dependent velocities along the edges.
 We use evolution families and evolution semigroups as studied by G.~Nickel \cite{N1997} and show that the abstract Cauchy problem which can be associated to the transport equation on these graphs is well-posed.

 Let us also mention that diffusion and other processes on networks have also been studied by semigroup techniques, see e.g.~the monograph by D.~Mugnolo \cite{Delio2014}.
-Similar non-autonomous problem as here was considered in \cite{ADK2014} for time-dependent diffusion on networks.
-There, a non-autonomous form method was used that is only applicable in Hilbert spaces.
+Time-dependent diffusion on networks was considered in \cite{ADK2014} where a non-autonomous form method was used that is only applicable in Hilbert spaces.